-The wisdom of terse sayings lies to a great extent in how they are applied, to whom and what, and when.
-After all, many proverbs border on being trite.
-By juxtaposition they may aquire significance and be telling - serving as a metaphorical device.
+"Eagles make efforts, but not at making lyres." — The value of very terse sayings lies to a great extent in how they are applied, to whom and what, and when.
+By apt juxtapositions they may aquire significance and be telling - serving as metaphorical devices.

 These and other well-known adages and proverbs are handed over by Erasmus too:

 Erasmus of Rotterdam (1466-1536) was a great Dutch Renaissance humanist, a classical scholar, and a Catholic priest and theologian.
 He went by the name Gerrit Gerritszoon, but was baptised Erasmus, Desiderius was his self-adopted additional name, and Roterodamus in his scholarly name means "from Rotterdam".
 His full name was Desiderius Erasmus Roterodamus.

 Exposing and censuring the debaucheries and crimes of the monks and the clergy, Erasmus did not have what it took to leave the Catholic Church and its abuses, but felt committed to reforming it from within.
 Yet he preferred to live the life of an independent scholar to avoid any actions or formal ties that might inhibit his freedom of intellect and literary expression.

 With the collaboration of Publio Fausto Andrelini, he formed a collection of Latin proverbs and adages, commonly called Adagia.
 It is an annotated collection of Greek and Latin adages.
 The first edition contained around eight hundred proverbs.
 The book was later expanded to include three thousand items with explanatory essays, and the title was changed to "The Thousand Proverbs," Adagiorum Chiliades.
 The final edition contained 4,658 adages.